Results 1 - 10

 , 1994

 "...
 Genetic programming is a powerful method for automatically generating computer programs via the process of natural selection [Koza 92].
-However, it has the limitation known as "closure", i.e. that all the variables, constants, arguments for functions, and values returned from functions must be of ..."
+However, it has the limitation known as "closure", i.e. that all the variables, constants, arguments for functions, and values returned from functions m ..."

 Abstract